 - Supporting the digestive process also aids in helping make the food work for you, and can minimize any symptoms that may be confused for a food intolerance.

-- Making use of various testing tools can help personalize your diet & lifestyle further, even on a genetic level, so you know your diet and supplement protocol is totally optimized to your body.
+- Testing can help personalize your diet & lifestyle further, even on a genetic level, so you know your diet and supplement protocol is totally optimized to your body.

 If at the end of optimizing all of these things, you still just can’t seem to get your diet quite right, or feel you are plateauing in your progress, then it might be time to shift your focus to other root causes.
 Look at stress, sleep, movement, and even infections to help you address all possible problem areas so you’re confident you’re taking a whole-body approach to reversing your autoimmune symptoms.